Hamden Fire Retirees' Assn.

 For those who could afford them, fallout shelters were below-ground backyard sanctuaries designed to protect the family from radioactive fallout following a nuclear exchange.

 Chief V. Paul Leddy and State Civil Defense Director William Schatzman are pictured inside the fence at this 1961 fallout shelter display at the Hamden Plaza.
 Fire Marshal Albert Purce (back to the camera) is seen in the foreground.
-The fire officer on the right appears to be from another department, perhaps New Haven.
+The fire officer on the right appears to be Chief Thomas Collins of the New Haven Fire Department.

 Four weeks after this photo was taken, the Soviet Union tested a 58 megaton hydrogen bomb in the atmosphere, which only escalated the fears of an already worried populace.
 Fortunately, the questionable efficacy of fallout shelters was never put to the test in a real wartime situation.
 But we came very close one year later in what became known as the Cuban Missile Crisis.
 It was a very scary time, indeed.